-At the December 31, 2015, valuation and measurement date, the five active City employees were covered by the benefit terms.
+At the December 31, 2016, valuation and measurement date, five active City employees were covered by the benefit terms and 2 inactive employees were entitled to but not yet receiving benefits.

 Contributions

 The contribution rates for employees in TMRS are either 5%, 6%, or 7% of employee gross earnings, and the city matching percentages are either 100%, 150%, or 200%, both as adopted by the governing body of the city.
 Under the state law governing TMRS, the contribution rate for each city is determined annually by the consulting actuary, using the Entry Age Normal (EAN) actuarial cost method.
 The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.